opengeospatial/geoapi/index.md

 # OGC® GeoAPI

-GeoAPI provides a set programming interfaces for geospatial applications.
+GeoAPI provides a set of programming interfaces for geospatial applications.
-In a series of packages or modules, GeoAPI 3.0 defines interfaces for metadata handling and for geodetic referencing (map projections).
+In a series of packages or modules in the `org.opengis`® namespace, GeoAPI 3.0 defines interfaces for metadata handling and for geodetic referencing (map projections).
 The GeoAPI interfaces closely follow the abstract models published collaboratively by the [International Organization for Standardization](https://www.isotc211.org/) (ISO) in its 19100 series of documents